 Douglas Fir, along with most other hard woods, have a lot of weight to them.

 In clearing parts of our property to give the undergrowth some light (and encourage the bird population) we've got decked trees waiting for either the sawmill, or to be cut up for firewood.
+This was all in the interests of fire mitigation, reducing the risk of wildfire.

 It's important to take this action before they've been there too long.
 In this climate, it only takes a year or two and they start to rot, even if they're up off the ground.